eagle840/katacoda-labs/sql/step2.md

 ### backup one db

-we'll use the mysqldump command to generate a txt backup file:
+we'll use the mysqldump command to generate a text backup file:

 Lets connect to the docker container and use the mysqldump to backup the database test1: